RSarmento/test-app-join-front/README.md

 ## FrontEnd Usage

 To login use the credentials user and 1 as user name and password respectively.
-To save a new product click the save icon and fill the form, to search insert an id, to edit and delete click a row in the main table and change the data or click the delete button.
+To save a new product click the save icon and fill the form, to search press the search icon and insert an id, to edit and delete click a row in the main table and change the data or click the delete button.

 ## Development server